 CORONA VIRUS UPDATE

 - In most cases, the key trigger is your government’s travel advice.
-If your government has advised against travel to a particular area before you go, then you will not be covered if things go wrong during your trip.
+If your government advised against travel to a particular area before your departure, then you would not be covered if things go wrong during your trip.

-- We’ve heard that some insurers are refusing Corona-related claims on the basis of a pandemic or epidemic exclusion clause in the policy.
+- We’ve heard that some insurers refused Corona-related claims on the basis of a pandemic or epidemic exclusion clause in the policy.

-CHECK WITH YOUR INSURER, SCRUTINIZE YOUR POLICY CAREFULLY and CHECK YOUR GOVERNMENT TRAVEL ADVICE BEFORE YOU GO is our best advice.
+- CHECK WITH YOUR INSURER, SCRUTINIZE YOUR POLICY CAREFULLY and CHECK YOUR GOVERNMENT TRAVEL ADVICE BEFORE YOU BOOK YOUR HOLIDAY AND BUY YOUR INSURANCE is our best advice.

 On to the main article…